-A pragmatic attitude towards case-population studies is recommended: in situations where nation-wide or region-wide EHR are available and allow assessing the outcomes and confounders with sufficient validity, a case-population approach is neither necessary nor desirable, as one can perform a population-based cohort or case-control study with adequate control for confounding.
-In situations where outcomes are difficult to ascertain in EHRs or where such databases do not exist, the case-population design might give an approximation of the absolute and relative risk when both events and exposures are rare.
+A pragmatic attitude towards case-population studies is recommended: in situations where nation-wide or region-wide electronic health records (EHR) are available and allow assessing the outcomes and confounders with sufficient validity, a case-population approach is neither necessary nor desirable, as one can perform a population-based cohort or case-control study with adequate control for confounding.
+In situations where outcomes are difficult to ascertain in EHR or where such databases do not exist, the case-population design might give an approximation of the absolute and relative risk when both events and exposures are rare.
 This is limited by the ecological nature of the reference data that restricts the ability to control for confounding.